KennaCyber/TryHackMe-Notes-/Networking.md

 -	Ex: You have a phone to access things (internet, email, cloud storage)

--	Networks are integrated into our everyday lives (gathering data for weather, delivering electricity, traffic lights and sensors, etc)
+-	Networks are integrated into our everyday lives (gathering data for weather, delivering electricity, traffic lights and sensors, etc.)

+  ---
 **What is the Internet? 🌐**

 -	One giant network that has many small networks inside